Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 - Planning to go to Nepal and want a tailor-made trip?
 Get a free quote here!

 - Like anywhere else in the area, the cost of living is pretty low.
 It’s possible to have a good meal there for les than two euros, and to stay in a hostel for a few euros per night.
+In fact, Nepal is a cheap country to travel.

 - Always use a VPN when traveling.
 I use ExpressVPN and I love it!
 Here’s why use a VPN when traveling.